CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 > **Note**: It takes few hours for all the data to be loaded, if you don't see teh data in **Controls**.
 You can continue to the next exercise and verify this after some time

 7. Search for the **Secure transfer to storage accounts should be enabled** recommendation and select it.
+You can check for other recommendations if **Encrypt data in transit** was visible in previous step and you are checking other controller, based on that you can check recommendations under other controlers.

    ![](../Images/ex2.step8.png)